Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Proposed Solution for Joint Beamforming

 and

-respectively, where ${\rm max}(a, b)$ represents an element-wise max function.
-As discussed in \cite{bauschke1996projection}, the alternating projection on \eqref{eq:D_const1} and \eqref{eq:D_const2} converges to the intersection of the convex sets if there exists any point in the intersection.
-For example, $\bD_i=\bI_{N_b}$ is one of the points in the intersection, and thus, the intersection is not an empty set, thereby guaranteeing the convergence.
-We note that the \eqref{eq:D_const1} and \eqref{eq:D_const2} need to be performed in an alternating manner until converges.
-The proposed algorithm for the quantized CoMP BF under per-antenna power and SQINR constraints (Q-CoMP-PA) is described in Algorithm~\ref{alg:Q_CoMP_AP}.
+respectively.
+The proposed algorithm for the quantized CoMP BF with per-antenna power constraints (Q-CoMP-PA) is described in Algorithm~\ref{alg:Q_CoMP_AP}.

-\begin{remark}[Narrowband Communications] \normalfont The considered quantized MIMO OFDM system naturally reduces to a quantized MIMO narrowband system with $K = 1$.
-Accordingly, the derived duality, optimal solutions, and algorithm still hold for the quantized MIMO narrowband communications since the derived results and algorithm hold for an arbitrary $K$.
-In this case, simply omitting the subcarrier index from the system parameters and variables in Algorithm~\ref{alg:Q_CoMP_AP} can provide the Q-CoMP-PA algorithm for the narrowband communications. \end{remark}
+\begin{remark}[Narrowband Systems] \normalfont The considered quantized OFDM system naturally reduces to a quantized MIMO narrowband system with $K = 1$ subcarrier.
+Accordingly, the derived duality, optimal solutions, and algorithm still hold for the quantized MIMO narrowband communications.
+In this case, we omit the subcarrier index $k$ from the system parameters and variables. \end{remark}